dcavar/python-tutorial-notebooks/README.md

 The files in this folder are [Jupyter]-based tutorials for NLP, ML, AI in Python for classes I teach in Computational Linguistics, Natural Language Processing (NLP), Machine Learning (ML), and Artificial Intelligence (AI) at [Indiana University].

 If you find this material useful, please cite the author and source (that is [Damir Cavar] and all the sources cited in the relevant notebooks).
-Please let me know, if you have some suggestions how to correct the notebooks, improve them, or add some material and explanations.
+Please let me know if you have some suggestions on how to correct the notebooks, improve them, or add some material and explanations.

 ## Introduction